arhohuttunen/arhohuttunen.com/content/post/junit-5-migration/index.md

 It is also possible to lazily evaluate assertion messages like in the example.
 This avoids constructing complex messages unnecessarily.

 {{% callout warning %}}
-There is also another issue when asserting `String` objects with a custom assertion message.
-The order of the parameters is different, but we won't get a compiler error because all the parameters are `String` type.
+When asserting `String` objects with a custom assertion message, we won't get a compiler error because all the parameters are `String` type.

-We can easily spot these cases because the tests will fail when we run them.
+However, We can easily spot these cases because the tests will fail when we run them.
 {{% /callout %}}

 Furthermore, we might also have legacy tests that use Hamcrest assertions provided via JUnit 4 `Assert.assertThat()` method.
 JUnit 5 does not provide `Assertions.assertThat()` method like JUnit 4 does.
 Instead, we have to import the method from Hamcrest `MatcherAssert`: